What is the Wide Vision Lens and how does it affect my use of Canvas?

 The Wide Vision Lens increases your iPad's color camera to 120º and allows it to see more of the scene at once.
 This allows the camera to see more "features" in each image (edges, corners, detail, etc) and therefore will generally lead to more accurate results and more robust scanning — particularly in emptier rooms.

 The Wide Vision Lens is a screw-on attachment to your Structure Sensor's bracket, and it widens the field of view of the iPad's camera to 120º.
-It attaches via the bayonet (three prong) opening directly over the iPad camera, and it is compatible with the iPad (6th generation), iPad (5th generation), iPad Pro (10.5-inch, 9.7-inch, and 12.9-inch), iPad mini 4, and iPad Air 2.
-It looks like this:
+It attaches via the bayonet (three-prong) opening directly over the iPad camera, and it is compatible with the iPad (7th generation), iPad (6th generation), iPad (5th generation), iPad Pro (10.5-inch, 9.7-inch, 11-inch 1st Generation, and 12.9-inch 1st, 2nd and 3rd Generations), iPad mini 5, iPad mini 4, iPad Air 3, and iPad Air 2.

 Why does widening the field of view matter?
 To understand that, we first need to explain a little bit about "tracking" and how Canvas works behind the scenes.

-for every single image frame it sees.
+As you scan, Canvas is building a 3D model of your environment in real-time, as you move around the scene.
+To do this correctly, Canvas needs to understand where you are in relation to the 3D model generated, and do this over and over again for every single image frame it sees.
 This is referred to as "tracking," and in order to do it effectively Canvas needs to see differences from one frame to the next — otherwise it can't tell if you've moved.
 This is why we always tell our customers to make sure they keep "features" (edges, corners, detail, etc) in view at all times.
 For example, if you are scanning very close to a wall, the camera may just see a flat, blank white image for several frames in a row no matter how much you've physically moved, and this can cause Canvas to lose track of where you are in the model and create error in the reconstruction.
 The same thing can happen if you are scanning in the dark (the images are pitch black from one frame to the next) as well as over extremely bright light (the images are all white).
 However, if you are scanning a kitchen wall with lots of cabinets, every image frame is going to look slightly different as you move, so tracking should be very robust.